 We offer a range of low friction coatings for fork stanchions and shock shafts including Titanium Nitriding, and DLC coating.

-We also offer a range of renovation and customising services such as Hard Chrome Plating, Powder Coating, and Zinc Plating.
+We also offer a range of renovation and customising services such as, Powder Coating and Zinc Plating.

 Please Contact Us for full details of our services; if it involves suspension we do it.